Juscelino Kubitschek: The construction of Brasília

-Corruption
+Allegations of corruption

 Kubitschek's government was often accused of corruption.
 The accusations began at the time he was governor and intensified during his presidency, when the construction of Brasília began.
-There were serious reasons to believe that people connected to Juscelino's had been favored in the construction.
-Also, the Pan-Air Brazil held a monopoly on the transport of people and goods during this period, yet another source of controversy.
+There were serious reasons to believe that people connected to Juscelino had been favored in the construction.
+Also, the airline Pan-Air Brazil held a monopoly on the transport of people and goods during this period, yet another source of controversy.

 During his time in office, Time magazine wrote that he had the seventh greatest fortune in the world, a claim that was never proven.
 In fact, upon his death many years later, it was shown he had earned very modest means.
 This did not stop a candidate for the next presidency, Jânio Quadros, from stating during his presidential campaign that he would "sweep the corruption out of the country".
 Later, during the military regime, Juscelino would be questioned about the corruption allegations and about his supposed ties with communist groups.

 Kubitschek was succeeded by Jânio Quadros in 1961.
 After the military took power in 1964, Kubitschek's political rights were suspended for 10 years.
 He went into self-imposed exile and stayed in numerous U.S. and European cities.

 Return to Brazil and death

 Kubitschek returned to Brazil in 1967, but died in a car crash in 1976, near the city of Resende in the state of Rio de Janeiro.
 350,000 mourners were present at his burial in Brasília.
-He is now buried in the JK Memorial in Brasilia, which was opened in 1981.
+He is now buried in the JK Memorial in Brasília, which was opened in 1981.

 On 26 April 2000, the former governor of Rio de Janeiro, Leonel Brizola, alleged that the former presidents of Brazil, João Goulart and Kubitschek, who died a few months apart in 1976, were murdered as part of the US-backed Operation Condor, and requested the investigation of their deaths as part of the National Truth Commission investigations.
 They were originally reported to have died respectively of a heart attack and a car accident.
 On 27 March 2014, the commission concluded that Kubitschek was not assassinated.